The Best Budget Airlines in Europe for 2026

 Find Your Cheapest Budget Flight Now

 The best budget airline in Europe is whichever one is cheapest for your route, your dates and your bags, and that answer changes constantly.
-Compare every low-cost carrier in one place, pack light, and let the savings stack up.
-Browse more routes and tips in our flights guides.
+Compare every low-cost carrier in one place, measure your bag before you leave the house, and let the savings stack up instead of vanishing at a boarding gate in Bergamo.
+Browse more routes and tips in our flights guides .

 Compare Europe's budget airlines and find your cheapest fare